Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 ### New and changed features

 - Wi-Fi Aware
-  - Neighbor Awareness Networking (a.k.a Wi-Fi Aware) specification has been developed.
+  - Neighbor Awareness Networking (Wi-Fi Aware) specification has been developed.
     - Devices which equip Wi-Fi chips with Wi-Fi Aware support can find each other and exchange data directly without AP.
-  - New platform level Wi-Fi Aware APIs have been introduced.
+  - New platform level Wi-Fi Aware API set has been introduced.
 - Improved AP selection algorithm
-  - AP selection algorithm in connman has been improved to consider network environment more intelligently.
+  - AP selection algorithm in ConnMan has been improved to consider network environment more intelligently.
 - EAP over Ethernet
   - EAP protocol has been developed to support in Ethernet also.
-  - New platform level connection APIs have been added.
+  - New platform level connection API set has been added.
 - curl
-  - Version 7.62 has been upgraded to 7.68.
+  - Version 7.62 has been upgraded to version 7.68.
 - libsoup
-  - Version 2.46.0 has been upgraded to 2.62.2.
+  - Version 2.46.0 has been upgraded to version 2.62.2.
 - libwebsockets
-  - Version 2.3.0 has been upgraded to 3.2.0.
+  - Version 2.3.0 has been upgraded to version 3.2.0.

 ### Fixes

-- Bug fixes in user awareness framework.
+- Bug in user awareness framework has been fixed.
-- Bug fixes in bluetooth framework.
+- Bug in bluetooth framework has been fixed.

 ## Security